csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 ![Current Data Engineering Spectrum](/assets/img/data-eng-spectrum-current.png)

 Today the basic, new workloads are mostly being built with the modern data engineering pattern.
-Think of new companies setting up a warehouse, BI and analytics for small teams, analytics engineers, etc. Eventually, some of those workloads become more complex.
+Think of new companies setting up a warehouse, BI and analytics for small teams, analytics engineers, etc. Eventually, some of those workloads become more complex - meaning they data sources, SLAs, or requirements that mean the warehouse along is not enough.
 Today, complex workloads are happening mostly outside of the warehouse, with the warehouse as primarily a destination for any transformed analytical data.

 Over time, these workloads will both shift left.
-Snowflake will consume even more new workloads, and traditional workloads will start to incorporate warehouses to a greater degree.
+Snowflake will consume even more new workloads, and traditional workloads will start to incorporate warehouses to a greater degree (more than just a source, or for a small number of transformations).
 Something like this:

 ![Future Data Engineering Spectrumd](/assets/img/data-eng-spectrum-future.png)

-Complex data engineering workloads are the largest and most valuable to vendors, not only for the actual consumption that they represent (changing lots of 1s and 0s is worth $$$), but also for the end product that they produce: analytical datasets, aka Snowflake’s bread & butter.
+Traditional data engineering workloads are the largest and most valuable to vendors, not only for the scale (big companies do lots of data engineering) and the actual consumption that they represent (changing lots of 1s and 0s is worth $$$), but also for the end product that they produce: analytical datasets, aka Snowflake’s bread & butter.

-It is most likely that the future state for complex workloads is living in BOTH in the warehouse and outside of the warehouse.
-It does not seem reasonable that Snowflake, that previously was a data warehouse, can encompass all data engineering (transformation + operational workflows) within itself effectively.
+It is most likely that the future state for traditional workloads is living in BOTH in the warehouse and outside of the warehouse.
+It does not seem reasonable that Snowflake, that previously was a data warehouse, could encompass all data engineering (transformation + operational workflows) within itself effectively.
+Not only has it not been done before, it seems incredibly unlikely to happen for several reasons:

+- Their compute engine is optimized for OLAP
+    - Snowflake does have a “single platform for analytical and transactional” story called [Unistore](https://www.snowflake.com/en/data-cloud/workloads/unistore/), but it was announced in June 2022 and a public preview is still **********************coming soon**********************
+- They have Python/Java/Scala support, but it requires that data to be in the warehouse and it can’t federate
+- Transformations are compute-intensive and probably very expensive on Snowflake
+- Due to Snowflake’s business model, they want all data in the Snowflake walled garden - this is a disincentive to playing nicely with others

 ## What will Snowflake do?